This change affects the non-linker script case (precisely, when the

 When assigning the address to the first output section of a new PT_LOAD,

-if the end position of last section of the previous PT_LOAD is 0x10020,
+if the end position of last section_vaddr of the previous PT_LOAD is 0x10020, we advance to

 p_offset gap [0x10020, 0x20000) in the output.